 Nevertheless, the typical introvert needs to learn some extrovert skills.
 For example, with the many phone calls we make and the numerous technologists and nurses we must manage, it is next to impossible to bury one’s head in the sand.
 And to run a group as a stakeholder, the introverted radiologist needs to learn leadership skills.
 Completely isolating oneself from others does not work well in our profession.

 In baseball, we find the lefty pitcher more likely to succeed because he throws differently from most pitchers.
 Likewise, the extrovert is likelier to shine in a group of individuals dominated by introverts.
 Every group needs folks that can shmooze with the right people, interact well with the administration, and lead a group toward success.
 These folks tend to shy away from some of the more analytical independent areas of radiology.
 And many opportunities exist that require the skills of the extrovert in our field.
 The introvert cannot go it alone!

 Introverts/Extroverts- Does It Matter?

 In our field, no one size fits all.
-We both need introverted and extroverted radiologists in order for our profession to thrive.
-A group without an extrovert is a recipe for disaster with poor communication skills leading to anarchy.
+We both need introverted and extroverted radiologists for our profession to thrive.
+A group without an extrovert is a recipe for disaster, with poor communication skills leading to anarchy.
 And, a group without the analytical skills of an introvert will not last long.
 So, let us try to appreciate one another for who we are.
 In the end, the best groups are a combination of both.